UNITED STATES SECURITIES AND EXCHANGE COMMISSION

 Competition & Markets

-The electronic components industry is highly competitive.
-The Company’s major competitors include: Arrow Electronics, Inc., Future Electronics, World Peace Group, and WT Microelectronics for EC; Mouser Electronics, Digi-Key Electronics and RS Components for Farnell.
+The electronic components industry continues to be extremely competitive.
+The Company’s major competitors include: Arrow Electronics, Inc., Future Electronics, World Peace Group, Mouser Electronics and Digi-Key Electronics.
 There are also certain smaller, specialized competitors who generally focus on particular sectors or on narrower geographic locations, markets, or products.
 As a result of these factors, Avnet’s pricing and product availability must remain competitive.

 A key competitive factor in the electronic component distribution industry is the need to carry a sufficient amount and selection of inventory to meet customers’ demand and rapid delivery requirements.
 To minimize its exposure related to inventory on hand, the Company purchases a majority of its products pursuant to franchised distribution agreements, which typically provide certain protections for product obsolescence and price erosion.
 These agreements are generally cancelable upon 30 to 180 days’ notice and, in most cases, provide for or require inventory return privileges upon cancellation.
 In addition, the Company enhances its competitive position by offering a variety of value-added services, which are tailored to individual customer specifications and business needs, such as point of use replenishment, testing, assembly, programming, supply chain management, and materials management.

 A competitive advantage is the breadth of the Company’s supplier product line card.
 Because of the number of Avnet’s suppliers, many customers can simplify their procurement process and make all of their required purchases from Avnet, rather than purchasing from several different parties.